 The Housing and Community Development specialization focuses on innovative approaches for improving the quality of life in low-income urban communities, including affordable housing.
 It situates housing policy and community development within the context of racial discrimination; global, national, and regional economic trends; the devolution of government responsibilities to the state and local levels; the growing role of community development corporations and other nonprofit organizations; and innovative ways of financing community development projects.
 Courses include lectures and class discussions, as well as visits to leading community-based organizations.
 This specialization engages students in current policy debates, introduces them to cutting-edge initiatives, and provides training in the technical and analytic skills necessary for careers in government, nonprofit organizations, and the private sector.
 The specialization enables students to focus on housing, economic development, and other aspects of community development.

-Students interested in the Housing and Community Development specialization should complete three or more of the following courses.
+Students interested in the Housing and Community Development specialization should complete three or more of the courses listed below.

 The Housing and Community Development specialization also includes the following courses.